Close

 Step 7: Collect Your Visa

-Common mistakes to avoid: incomplete documentation, incorrect photograph specifications, and mismatched information across forms.
-If your application faces rejection, review grounds for refusal and consider reapplication with corrected documentation.
+Preparing the visa application requires absolute accuracy, with personal details consistent across all documents and all documents valid at the time of submission.
+Common mistakes to avoid include incomplete documentation, incorrect photograph specifications, mismatched information across forms, and uploading low-quality document scans.
+If your application faces rejection, review the grounds for refusal carefully and consider reapplication with corrected documentation.